davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.4 (2013.05.01) =
+* Added support for default post format
+* Fixed bug where replies were getting attached to the wrong post
+* Fixed bug where tags were not being detected correctly in html emails
+* Fixed bug in reply detection

 = 1.5.3 (2013.04.13) =
 * Added support for Featured Images
 * Added support for Use Transport Layer Security (TLS)